iden3/docs/docs/guides/circom-and-snarkjs.md

 This implies that a trusted entity should generate the randomness.
 Hence the term **trusted setup**.

-Ok, now that we have a better intuition for what we are doing, let’s go ahead and create a setup for our circuit.
+Ok, now that we have a better intuition for what we are doing, let’s go ahead and create a trusted setup for our circuit.

 From the command line, run: